weltliteratur/vossanto/special_cases.md

 - If it is a tax, it's really the **Robin Hood** of *taxes*,'' Mr. Schwartz said.
 - There may be no **Anthony Powell** of *wine* but Hugh Johnson's prose is very fine.
+- What if there's a **Lucy Van Pelt** in *your sport* who's always pulling the glory right out from under you?

 More than one
 -------------